JaimeHendrickson/portfolio-on-github/README.md

 Explore US Bikeshare Data

 ### Description
-In this project, I used bike share systems data from Chicago, New York City, and Washington to write code to answer interesting questions about it.
+In this project, I used bike share systems data from Chicago, New York City, and Washington to write code and answer interesting questions about the data.
 This was done by computing descriptive statistics.

 ### Files used
 1.)The following file contains a template and helper code: